Work with Me

 • Regenerative work practices for individuals or organizations.

-• Focus on a single financial bottom line rather than whole-system health.
+• Focus on a single financial bottom line to the exclusion of whole-system health.

 Interested in working with me?
 Set up a complimentary 20-minute connection call to explore the possibility space.